A father's anguish after 5-year-old Georgia boy dies from COVID-19: "I have lost my best friend"

 "He was full of love, and brightened everyone's world.
 Wyatt would wave to strangers in the grocery store, because he knew that it absolutely made their day," Gibson wrote.
 "I have lost my best friend."

-The entire family, who live in Whitfield County, Georgia near the Tennessee border, contracted COVID-19, according to Wyatt's godmother, WGCL reports.
+Wyatt's godmother said the entire family, who live in Whitfield County, Georgia, near the Tennessee border, contracted COVID-19, WGCL reported.

 Wyatt died at Erlanger Hospital in Chattanooga, Tennessee, according to an online obituary.